California Nursing Home Abuse Lawyers

 Arash Law Practice Area Border/Divider

-Our California Nursing Home Abuse Lawyers Will Fight For Your Elders
+Our California Nursing Home Abuse Lawyers Provide Legal Help That’s Focused On You

-If your loved one was recently the victim of nursing home abuse, you may be at a loss as to what to do.
-This tragedy is something that most people never consider – the idea that someone could neglect or abuse the vulnerable, defenseless elderly is unimaginable.
-Sadly, an indeterminate number of nursing home residents suffer physical, mental, financial, and sexual abuse every year.
-Nursing home staff may abuse residents for a number of reasons, from carelessness to intimidating victims to get something they want.
+If your loved one was recently the victim of nursing home abuse, you may not know what steps to take.
+Unfortunately, many nursing home residents experience physical, mental, financial, and sexual abuse every year.
+Nursing home staff may act negligently or abusively for several reasons, from carelessness to attempts to intimidate residents.

-The Department of Justice reports that at least one in nine Americans over the age of 60 has experienced elder abuse in the past year.
+The National Institute of Justice reports that at least one in 10 individuals over the age of 60 has experienced elder abuse annually.
 However, the statistics on nursing home abuse fall short of reality, since many victims never report the incidents.
-Nursing home residents are often too afraid of retaliation, or of others accusing them of lying, to speak out about abuse.
+Nursing home residents are often too afraid of retaliation or of others accusing them of lying to speak out about abuse.
 Others may have Alzheimer’s, dementia, or another condition that makes it impossible to seek help.

 It is often up to you to detect, report, and file a lawsuit in the face of neglect.
 Start by learning the four types of abuse in this setting: